-This information can be obtained from media directories at your local library, or by calling local TV and radio stations and newspapers to find out the appropriate staff member to receive PTA information.
-Know media deadlines and the reporters who are interested in parent involvement and education news.
+This information can be obtained from the outlet’s website or by calling them to find out the appropriate staff member to receive PTA information.
+Know media deadlines and the reporters who are interested in family involvement and education news.
 This is where your carefully crafted media list comes into play.

 Communicate with PTA PR Contacts